List of Zoey 101 characters: Quinn Pensky

-Quinn (Erin Sanders) is an intelligent girl and one of Lola and Zoey's best friends.
+Quinn Maria Pensky (later Pensky-Reese) (Erin Sanders) is an intelligent girl and one of Lola and Zoey's best friends.
 She is from Seattle, Washington.
 She is best known for working on crazy experiments (referring to them as "Quinnventions"), so other students think she is a freak.
 Quinn is curious most of the time and is outlandish with her experiments.
 Quinn overlooks the dangers of most of her experiments, which almost always tend to go awry.
 Examples include a breath spray that causes uncontrollable laughter, an excessive hair-growth formula, or a humane mouse trap that shoots a plasma bolt that knocks people unconscious.

-Quinn also plays the trombone and has six toes on her right foot, revealed in a Season 1 episode "Quinn's Date."
+Quinn plays the trombone and has six toes on her right foot, as revealed in the Season 1 episode "Quinn's Date."
 In the Season 2 episode "Quinn's Alpaca," it is revealed she has a pet alpaca named "Otis" back in her hometown.
 She also has a pet rat, a spider named "Herman," and a snake named "Marvin."
 For the first two seasons, Quinn lived by herself.
 She only once had Zoey as a roommate until they had disagreements.
 However, Quinn becomes roommates with Zoey and Lola starting in Season 3 after Nicole leaves.

-Quinn originally dated Mark Del Figgalo until "Quinn misses the Mark" as they begin to grow apart.
-At one point, Mark thinks it would be nice to put their relationship on hold, but Quinn dumps him when he starts dating Brooke Margolin.
+Quinn originally dated Mark Del Figgalo until "Quinn misses the Mark" where they begin to grow apart.
+At one point, Mark thinks it would be nice to put their relationship on hold, and Quinn dumps him when he starts dating Brooke Margolin.

-Quinn also had many minor conflicts with Logan Reese, but they began dating after her break up with Mark.
-They keep it a secret out of fear of ridicule.
-She takes Dustin to the PCA prom in "Chasing Zoey," so she does not have to go with Logan and reveal their secret.
-They finally unveil their relationship, having grown tired of the stress of keeping it a secret and sealing the revelation with a kiss.
+Quinn also once had many minor conflicts with Logan Reese, but they began dating after her break up with Mark.
+They keep it a secret out of fear of ridicule, especially when they think Michael might have seen them hug.
+Logan and Quinn later try to have their first official date at Vaccarro but it is interrupted.
+Quinn takes Dustin to the PCA prom in "Chasing Zoey," so she does not have to go with Logan and reveal their secret.
+They finally unveil their relationship, having grown tired of the stress of keeping it a secret, and reveal they are in love with each other at the prom.

+In Zoey 102, Quinn is now a successful inventor, and it is revealed that she and Logan are engaged.
+They reunite with several other PCA alumni at their wedding, which goes awry at first, but thanks to Zoey's innovative thinking, the ceremony ends up being successful, leading to Quinn and Logan's marriage.